caltechlibrary/newt/newt_yaml_syntax.md

 ## templates property

-This property is used by Newt Mustache and pdbundler.
+This property is used by Newt Mustache.
 It is ignore by Newt router and code generator.

 templates
-: (optional: newtmustache, pdbundler) this holds a list of template objects
+: (optional: newtmustache) this holds a list of template objects

 ### template object model

+The template objects are used by Newt Mustache template engine.
+If you're not using it you can skip these.

 `request [METHOD ][PATH]`
 : (required) This holds the request HTTP method and path.
 If the HTTP method is missing a POST is assumed

 `template`
-: (required: newtmustache, optional: pdbundler) This is the path to the template associated with request.
+: (required: newtmustache only) This is the path to the template associated with request.
 NOTE: Pandoc web service does not support partial templates.
 Mustache does support partial templates

 `partials`
 : (optional, newtmustache only) A list of paths to partial Mustache templates used by `.template`.

 `options`
-: (optional: pdbundler) This are the default options you want to supply Pandoc web service, e.g. "to", "from", "standalone", "title"
+: (optional, newtmustache only) An object that can be merged in with JSON received for processing by your Mustache template

 `debug`
 : (optional) this turns on debugging output for this template